aigerim1997/my-portfolio/README.md

 <br>
 The first cluster was identified as ‘Foodies’, since they value the ability to buy additional food and quality over other attributes.
 This group consisted mostly of Bachelor students who turned out to be less frequent coffee buyers.
 The second segment was identified as ‘Lazy’, as proximity to study spots was the most important consideration for this group.
 These students are usually Master students who only drink coffee for the caffeine or out of habit.
 In conclusion, a recommendation for the fictional coffee provider on campus was that in order to attract more “Foodies”, the provider can increase the quality of coffee or offer combo deals that promote, for example, discounts when buying both food and coffee.
 As for the “Lazy” segment, an additional coffee machine could be placed in close proximity to popular study places.
 </p>
-*Tags: Clustering, Latent Class Analysis, R, Segmentation*
+<small>Tags: Clustering, Latent Class Analysis, R, Segmentation</small>

 <br>
 ### **Graph-Based Text Summarization of Earnings Calls Transcripts: The Effects of Changing Sentence-Vector Representation** <a href="https://github.com/aigerim1997/my-portfolio/tree/master/text-summarization" target="_blank"> (View Code) </a>